SpaceX Starbase: Construction

-As of October 28, 2021, Starship SN20 and Booster 4 are at the launch site and are conducting proof tests for the First Orbital launch very soon.
-SN20 conducted two proof tests which were successful, but lost some heat tiles in the process, and recently conducted a pre burner test, and a raptor engine test firing up its engines, and lost some heat tiles again during the process which is very normal as tests are conducted to gather information for future tests.
-Booster 4 has not conducted any tests yet as it sits on its test stand waiting for its first proof tests or even a raptor engine test in the near future.
+On April 20, 2023, Starbase hosted the first launch of the fully stacked Ship 24/Booster 7.
+The launch ended in an uncontrolled spin due to ignited propellant leaks in the engine control systems, and the rocket's flight termination system (AFTS) failed to immediately destroy the vehicle, with the booster firing for an additional 40 seconds before breaking apart, demising at 29km, without reaching the planned suborbital trajectory.
+Prior to the launch, Musk had said that if the rocket were to get "far enough away from the launchpad before something goes wrong, then I think I would consider that to be a success."

 Operation

-The South Texas Launch Site is SpaceX's fourth active launch facility, and its first private facility.
-As of 2019, SpaceX leased three US government-owned launch sites: Vandenberg SLC 4 in California, and Cape Canaveral SLC-40 and Kennedy Space Center LC39A both in Florida.
+Starbase is SpaceX's fourth active launch facility, and its first private facility.
+As of 2019, SpaceX leased three U.S. government-owned launch sites: Vandenberg SLC 4 in California, and Cape Canaveral SLC-40 and Kennedy Space Center LC39A both in Florida.

 The launch site is in Cameron County, Texas, approximately 17 mi east of Brownsville, with launch flyover range over the Gulf of Mexico.
 The launch site is planned to be optimized for commercial activity, as well as used to fly spacecraft on interplanetary trajectories.

 Launches on orbital trajectories from Brownsville will have a constrained flight path, due to the Caribbean Islands as well as the large number of oil platforms in the Gulf of Mexico.
 SpaceX has stated that they have a good flight path available for the launching of satellites on trajectories toward the commercially valuable geosynchronous orbit.

 Although SpaceX initial plans for the Boca Chica launch site were to loft robotic spacecraft to geosynchronous orbits, Elon Musk indicated in September 2014 that "the first person to go to another planet could launch from [the Boca Chica launch site]", but did not indicate which launch vehicle might be used for those launches.
-In May 2018, Elon Musk clarified that the South Texas launch site would be used exclusively for Starship.
+In May 2018, Musk clarified that the South Texas launch site would be used exclusively for Starship.